 - Expedite The Applications: We started out by saying that this letter is heavily employed when applying for some state jobs, loans, financial instruments, and so on.
 Having it notarized will certainly go a long way in making you appear well qualified for the thing you are asking for.

-How to Write an Address and Residency Verification Letter
+How to Write a Residency Verification Letter

 To write this letter, you have to go through some steps and care for some facts.
 To do this, we ask you to follow the steps hereunder:

-Step I: Download the Necessary Template
+Step I: Download the Residency Verification Template

 Step II: Identify the Names and Addresses of the Parties Involved